LaMitaOne/c-qt-cockpit-sample/README.md

 # c-qt-cockpit-sample

-C++ Qt Automotive Cockpit Simulation sample
+C++ Qt Automotive Analog Cockpit Simulation sample

 Status: 🟢 Learning Project discontinued but maybe someone can use it somehow